-Some of these examinations attempted to designate toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the poorest in terms of threat to health.
+Some of these investigations attempted to designate toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the worst in terms of hazardous to health.

 Types of Asbestos

-There are six types of asbestos, which come under either the amphibole or serpentine mineral groups, which are:
+There are six varieties of asbestos, which come under either the amphibole or serpentine mineral groups, which are: